EvidentSecurity/esp-sdk-java/docs/ScanIntervalsApi.md

 ScanIntervalsApi apiInstance = new ScanIntervalsApi();
 Integer id = 56; // Integer | Scan Interval ID
+String include = "include_example"; // String | Related objects that can be included in the response:  external_account, service See Including Objects for more information.
-Integer externalAccountId = 56; // Integer | The ID of the external account this scan interval is for Integer interval = 56; // Integer | The interval, in minutes, this service will be scanned Integer serviceId = 56; // Integer | The service ID for the scan interval String include = "include_example"; // String | Related objects that can be included in the response:  external_account, service See Including Objects for more information. try {
+Integer externalAccountId = 56; // Integer | The ID of the external account this scan interval is for Integer interval = 56; // Integer | The interval, in minutes, this service will be scanned Integer serviceId = 56; // Integer | The service ID for the scan interval try {
-    ScanInterval result = apiInstance.update(id, externalAccountId, interval, serviceId, include);
+    ScanInterval result = apiInstance.update(id, include, externalAccountId, interval, serviceId);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ScanIntervalsApi#update");